swekkiekekkie/coq-waterproof-natded/docs/design/design_document.md

 - Inductive Definitions: Coq's ability to define inductive types and predicates allows for the construction of complex mathematical objects and the formulation of properties about them.

 - Constructive Logic: Coq operates within constructive logic, where existence proofs require the explicit construction of an example.
 This contrasts with classical logic, where non-constructive proofs are allowed.
+Coq has implemented methods to embed classical logic into the constructive logic, so this is not a fundamental limitation.

 - Strong Normalization and Consistency: The type system of Coq is designed to ensure that all computations terminate (strong normalization).
 This property is crucial for the consistency of the logic, preventing paradoxes like those found in unrestricted set theories.